 Scott Tedford, Maintenance

 Nancy Court, Susan Nadeau, Beverly Green, Cheryl Geiger, Josie Nichols, Don

-MacDonald; groups of students and faculty from Tilton School, teens from
+MacDonald; groups of students and faculty from Tilton School, students from

 Donations were given by the